 • The ability to represent the geographic and demographic diversity of the City.

-The AD-HOC on Policing and Social Equity will be a Brown Act Committee.
-Time and place will be accessible to the public.
 A total of 12 community members will be selected to participate on the Committee.

 The Ad Hoc Committee will serve for a period of no more than 12 months, and Committee members will be expected to serve approximately 8 -10 hours per month.

 All members must live within City limits to participate on the Committee (proof of address will be required).